Life with Braces

 - Rinse thoroughly after brushing.

-How to floss – Flossing with braces on may seem like a difficult process, but it’s very important.
-And, as with anything, a little practice will make it go a lot faster.
+How to floss? – Flossing with braces on may seem like a difficult process, but it’s very important.
+With the new Air Floss Pro however, this makes flossing much easier.

-- Floss every night before you go to bed.
+- Floss every night before you go to bed with the Air Floss Pro by Phillips.

 - Make sure you clean carefully along and under the gumlines.